quaadgras/graphics.gd/Readme.md

 * Neither Java, nor an Android SDK/NDK is needed to build Android apps.
 * Neither Xcode nor MacOS is needed to build iOS apps.
 * Drop in `gd` command, a cross-platform build tool compatible with GDScript-based Godot projects.
-* Building a UI framework in Go or a game engine?
-Implement a graphics.gd driver for seamless cross-platform support.

 Not just a wrapper! graphics.gd has been designed from the ground up to provide a cohesively curated graphics runtime for Go on top of Godot + GDExtension.

+Building a Go UI framework or a higher level game engine?
+Implement a graphics.gd driver for seamless cross-platform support and access to an extensive amount of ready-to-use functionality.

 Join us in our [active discussions forum](https://github.com/quaadgras/graphics.gd/discussions) with any questions, comments or feedback you may have.
 Show us what you're building!